Sport as an environmental education tool ...

 More autonomy by reducing aid stations and / or prohibiting outside assistance would be positive for both the environment and the "adventure" aspect of the participants.

 Equally, public transport to be favoured for spectators, journalists and possible assistants ...
 To use drones rather than helicopters for taking pictures, mountain bikers or runners rather than motorcycles or quads to open the course

 To support the local economy and thus reduce the carbon impact of the event.

 Because "we are what we eat", a healthy food that respects the environment is part of a global approach for nature sports practitioners.

 Reduce consumption of products containing eg. palm oil or meat (especially beef!) would also be a step forward for Nature.

 How does it work ?

-Each event fills an online annual tracking sheet live which summarizes its actions set up "step by step", its projects and specific constraints...
-And in return if necessary we will send him suggestions for improvements.
+Each event completes its online annual tracking sheet live which lists its step by step actions, future projects and specific constraints.
+And in return, if necessary, the organization receives suggestions for improvements.

 Many concrete examples are also given on a suggestion box available for everyone, to share their experience and enjoy the tips and tricks of the community.